cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 The computer equipment should have at least a 300 MHz CPU, 256 MByte RAM, and 40 MByte free space on the hard drive (low requirements).

-CrypTool 1.4.10 support Windows 2000, Windows XP and Windows Vista.
+It is supported that CrypTool 1.4.10 runs under Windows XP and Windows Vista.

 CrypTool doesn't need administrator access rights - neither for the installation nor for the usage.